Skip to main content

 Once the drying process is complete, you need to clean and disinfect the affected areas to prevent bacteria and mold growth.
 It is crucial that every surface is completely dry before treating for mold; otherwise, you won’t be able to kill all of the spores.
 All homes have some mold present, even in the best conditions, but the wet environment created by a water leak can leave you susceptible to mold in much greater quantity, which can become a serious health hazard.
 The most infamous household mold is black mold, which is not just unsightly, but dangerous.
 Black mold can cause structural damage to your home and can even be fatal to humans and pets if it gets into the respiratory system.

 Thoroughly disinfect the areas in your home that were in contact with the water.
 You can use a mixture of bleach and water to disinfect the area, but spot-test the surface in an inconspicuous area to be sure the bleach does not cause discoloration.
-Given the health risks of mold exposure and the extent of the damage, it may be best to hire a professional water restoration services to handle the cleanup for you.
+Given the health risks of mold exposure and the extent of the damage, it may be best to hire a professional to handle the cleanup for you.
 If your water damage was slight and you are dealing with the problem yourself, wear gloves and a safety mask that covers your nose and mouth.

 Reconstruction Process